On the Sparsity of Optimal Linear Decision Rules for a Class of Robust Optimization Problems with Box Uncertainty Sets: Introduction

 The success of linear decision rules in addressing real-world problems is very impressive.
 On the empirical side, linear decision rules have been found to exhibit strong performance in a myriad of high-stakes robust optimization applications such as disaster response, personalized healthcare, sustainable energy management, transportation routing, and many others \citep{simchi2019designing,lia2022distributional,eikelder2019adjustable,sani2020affine,gauvin2017decision}.
 On the theoretical side, a burgeoning literature has established that linear decision rules are provably optimal control policies in many classes of robust optimization problems \citep{bertsimas2012power,bertsimas2010optimality,iancu2013supermodularity,gounaris2013robust,ardestani2016robust,simchi2019designing,el2021optimality,georghiou2021optimality,zhen2018adjustable}.
 The aforementioned papers all build upon the seminal work of Ben-Tal et al. \cite{ben2004adjustable}, which showed that optimal linear decision rules for robust optimization can be computed in polynomial time even in ``{fairly complicated models with high-dimensional state spaces and many stages}" \citep[p.
 374]{ben2004adjustable}.\looseness=-1

 However, the impressive performance of linear decision rules comes at a price.
-Compared to simpler classes of control policies such as {static decision rules}, linear decision rules are represented using a significantly greater number of parameters.
+Compared to simpler classes of control policies such as {static decision rules}, where the decision does not depend on the past uncertainty, linear decision rules are represented using a significantly greater number of parameters.
 Specifically, the number of parameters in linear decision rules grows {{quadratically}} in the number of stages of the robust optimization problem, whereas the number of parameters for static decision rules grows {{linearly}} in the number of stages.
 Because the number of parameters for representing linear decision rules can be enormous, computing optimal linear decision rules can require ``the solution of monolithic and often dense optimization problems" \citep[p.814]{georghiou2019robust} which can exceed computer memory in robust optimization problems with as few as seventy-five stages \citep[p.827]{georghiou2019robust}.
 This is problematic because real-world applications routinely have many hundreds of stages, particularly when a discrete-time robust optimization problem is approximating a continuous-time operational planning problem.

 To get around this, a recent stream of research has advocated for imposing {sparsity constraints} onto linear decision rules in robust optimization problems.
 The driving insight behind this stream of research is that if many of the parameters of linear decision rules are forced to be equal to zero, then the problem of optimizing the remaining parameters can often be solved more efficiently.
-Numerical studies have shown that applying this insight can yield tremendous improvements in computation times with only small losses in performance in applications such as newsvendor networks in pharmaceutical supply chains \cite[\S 4]{bandi2019sustainable}, unit commitment problems in power systems \cite[\S 4.3]{lorca2016multistage}, and location-transportation problems \cite{ardestani2018value}, and column-generation techniques have been proposed for identifying the subset of parameters of linear decision rules to set to zero \cite{delage2021column}.
+Numerical studies have shown that applying this insight can yield tremendous improvements in computation times with only small losses in performance in applications such as newsvendor networks in pharmaceutical supply chains \cite[\S 4]{bandi2019sustainable}, unit commitment problems in power systems \cite[\S 4.3]{lorca2016multistage}, and location-transportation problems \cite{ardestani2018value}.
+Column-generation techniques have been proposed for identifying the subset of parameters of linear decision rules to set to zero \cite{delage2021column}.
 The harnessing of sparsity thus stands as one of the most promising directions for efficiently computing optimal linear decision rules for the sizes of robust optimization problems that arise in industry.